 Download the KCL app for more money-saving deals, tips, and coupons.

 1. Shop the Plato’s Closet 90% clearance sale at least twice a year.

 Plato’s Closet stores usually have clearance sales at the start of each season and on holidays, but depending on their inventory, they may have more.
 Also, each store holds their own sale events since they’re franchises.
 For example, some Plato’s Closet stores hold a back-to-school tailgate sale event every July and August.

 2. Clearance items are marked with a yellow sticker and are at least 50% off.

 Clearance prices change regularly with their sales.
-They are usually at least 50% off their regular prices, but can also go up to 90%.
+They are usually at least 50% off their regular prices but can also go up to 90%.
 They’ll usually have a rack dedicated to just clearance, but it’s always good to double-check the tag and make sure it wasn’t misplaced.